-Grape yields and quality can be affected by certain adverse weather patterns including without limitation late frosts, lack of sunshine during the flowering period, lack of rain and hail storms.
-While the Group has been able to put in place measures to mitigate to a certain extent the risks pertaining to late frosts, there are difficulties in reducing the impact of the hail storms, due to their unpredictable nature.
-For instance, in 2015 Purcari Wineries lost a material part of its yield as a result of some significant hail storms.
-Although the Group uses mitigating factors such as acquiring grapes from third party producers and geographically spreading its vine area to cover against localised climatic impacts, the risk of future grape yields being affected by unfavourable (adverse) weather patterns cannot be eliminated.
+Grape yields and quality can be affected by certain adverse weather patterns including without limitation late frosts, lack of sunshine during the flowering period, lack of rain and hailstorms.
+While the Group has been able to put in place measures to mitigate to a certain extent the risks pertaining to late frosts, there are difficulties in reducing the impact of the hailstorms and drought, due to their unpredictable nature.
+For instance, in 2015 Purcari Wineries lost a material part of its yield as a result of some significant hailstorms and in 2020 the average yield of own vineyards has reduced by 45% compared to 2019.
+Although the Group uses mitigating factors such as acquiring grapes from third party producers and geographically spreading its vine area to cover against localized climatic impacts, the risk of future grape yields being affected by unfavorable (adverse) weather patterns cannot be eliminated.
 Should the quantity or quality of future yields be affected by these factors, the operations of the Group could be adversely impacted.